 Schools maintain an education record for each student.
 The principal is responsible for education records.
 These records contain information about scholastic work, grades, evaluations, registration, health, attendance, standardized test results, programs of study and discipline.
 Students with special needs and certain students requiring differentiated programs or special services have records related to their educational programs maintained in the education records.
-All data for an individual student are maintained in a single record.
+All educational records for an individual student are maintained in a cumulative file.
 Chesterfield County Public Schools forwards education records upon request of a school in which a student intends to enroll.

 Access to a student’s education record is limited to parents, eligible students (over 18 years old), school officials and others who have the written permission of the parent or eligible student.
 Natural parents, regardless of custody status, have the right of access to all student records unless specifically prohibited by a court order.

 The school division discloses or makes available to a guardian ad litem, on request, any information, records or reports concerning a student for whom a petition for guardianship or conservatorship has been filed that the guardian ad litem determines are necessary to perform his duties under Virginia Code §64.2-2003.